 Not familiar with how Brown Sugar is really made?
-Interested in how these two compare on health benefits, calorie content, and more?
-Dig in to learn how these two compare...
+Interested in Brown Sugar vs. Real Maple compare in health benefits, calorie content, and more?
+Continue reading to learn more.

 Maple syrup has caramel notes along with the woodsy maple flavor that you might expect from a maple syrup product.
 Maple syrup can have a complex flavor with notes of vanilla, cinnamon and even hazelnut.